andredot/ISLR2/chapter_2.md

     ## Multiple R-squared:  0.4779, Adjusted R-squared:  0.4672
     ## F-statistic:  44.4 on 2 and 97 DF,  p-value: 2.038e-14

 There is no indication that the quadratic term improves the fit (estimate is close to zero, standard error nearly as big as the the coefficient itself, and a p-value that can not exclude that the coefficient is due to random fluctuations instead of a real pattern).
-Even if R-squared is higher (even if only for a small quantity), that’s probably an effect we see on training data and not on the population itself.
+Even if R-squared is higher (even if only for a small quantity), that's probably an effect we see on training data and not on the population itself.

 **(h) Repeat (a)–(f) after modifying the data generation process in such a way that there is less noise in the data.
 The model (3.39) should remain the same.
 You can do this by decreasing the variance of the normal distribution used to generate the error term ϵ in (b).
 Describe your results**

 ``` r
 # x <- rnorm(n = 100)